sya-ri/ktInventory/README.md

 # ktInventory

-Spigot library for Kotlin for easy inventory creation and event handling
+Spigot library with Kotlin for easy inventory creation and event handling

 ## Installation